sirin-koca/TabulAI-Data-Science-Project/Readme.md

 # Bachelor Thesis Project 🎓
+- Data Science Web Application

-## Title: TabulAI - A Trend Analysis Tool for AI
+## Title: TabulAI - An Interactive Analytics Tool for Artifical Intelligence (AI) Research
 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)

+As part of my Bachelor Thesis, in collaboration with SINTEF, I have developed an interactive web application tool (TabulAI) to demistify and understand the evolution of AI Research.

 ## Introduction
-The main goal of this project is to develop a modern web application which dynamically visualizes trend analysis in AI research.

-As part of our bachelor thesis at OsloMet - Oslo Metropolitan University, this project unfolds an exploratory journey into the dynamic world of AI.
-The project is developed by a dedicated team from Oslomet, in collaboration with SINTEF and Ontotext, and it integrates both theoretical concepts and practical applications, laying the groundwork for more in-depth development in the future.
+TabulAI is an interactive data science web application that provides insightful visualizations of AI research trends, helping researchers and stakeholders explore the evolution of AI topics over time.

+## Key Features
+- **Intuitive Visualizations:** Explore top trends, research topics, and hierarchical AI topic trees.
+- **Advanced Data Processing:** Efficient handling and analysis of large datasets using NLP and machine learning.
+- **Interactive Dashboard:** Dynamic, user-friendly interface built with Streamlit for real-time data exploration.

 ## Objectives
 - Create an intuitive and user-friendly platform for visualizing AI research trends.